oouuppss/python/README.md

-# python
+# customs python script repository

-customs python script repository:
+# wbkiss:

-wbkiss: simple one tab web browser using python gtk and webkit. using shortcut key to navigate
+simple one tab web browser using python gtk and webkit. using shortcut key to navigate